 I hope that hearing about the way my brother plays baseball gives you some inspiration for whatever it is you’re chasing right now.
 No matter what it is, focus on the process; put in the work and give your best effort, always.
 I also hope that this blog doesn’t go to Chris’ head – if you’re reading this (I sure hope you are), keep up the great work and know how proud I am of you.

-The two things that we all have full control over are attitude and effort.
+The two things that we all have full control over are attitude (perspective) and effort (actions); both of these things are governed by our choices.
 Take pride in these things.
 Take pride in the process.
-Keep a positive attitude and give it all you’ve got and nobody can take anything away from you.
-Make someone proud.
+Keep a positive attitude.
+Find the good.
+Love other people.
+Do the right thing.
+Give it all you’ve got and nobody can take anything away from you.

 Joe Rinaldi, PT, DPT